zhengyijia/zhengyijia.github.io/index.md

 - Transferability in Deep Learning
 - Neural-symbolic AI

-I have a broad interest in Machine Learning, including theoretical research and application research.
+I have a broad interest in Machine Learning, including theoretical research and application.
 I have some experience in applying deep learning methods in bioinformatics, like molecular optimization, single-cell data integration and bulk data deconvolution.
 Besides, I also have some experience in social media data processing and developing some algorithms for advertising business on Tiktok, like CTR/CVR prediction and creative ranking.
 I am also happy to explore many other aspects about AI.

 <br>